 Substantial Improvement: As defined in 24 CFR 55.2(b)(10)(i)(A) and as applicable to the HRRP, substantial improvement means any repair, reconstruction, modernization or improvement of a structure, the cost of which equals or exceeds 50% of the market value of the structure either before the improvement or repair is started, or if the structure has been damaged and is being restored before the damage occurred.
 Substantial improvement determinations are only made by the local jurisdiction.
 The program will abide by these determinations.

-:
+Unresponsive: the failure to answer or return three consecutive phone calls, and failure to respond to written requests within program timeframes

 Zero Award: When a zero award is determined, it is due to the estimated cost to repair the disaster-related structural damage sustained to an applicant’s home being less than the amount of benefits previously received or previously approved to receive from other sources.